 Understanding the new 9 to 1 GCSE grading scale

 Students taking GCSEs in England this summer will receive a mixture of number and letter grades.
-English language, English literature and maths are the first subjects to use the new system, with most other subjects adopting numbers by 2019.
 Eventually all GCSEs taken in England will receive numerical grades.
 Further useful information can be accessed here!

 Summer Holiday Project: 'Review and Revise'

 The summer holidays between year 10 and year 11 provides the perfect stress-free period to 'get ahead' and reduce stress during year 11 as it gives students the chance to take time to ensure that they are completely up to date with their work and that they fully understand all of the content that they have covered in the first half of their GCSE course.

 Completing the 'Review and Revise' tasks that their teacher will set for the summer break ensures that they start year 11 in a positive place, organised and ahead of the game in terms of examination preparation.
 This project is not about doing more work overall, simply about spacing it better to reduce stress and to ensure greater effectiveness of revision technique.